Racetrack Playa: Sailing stones

 The sailing stones are a geological phenomenon found in the Racetrack.
 Slabs of dolomite and syenite ranging from a few hundred grams (few ounces) to hundreds of kilograms (pounds) inscribe visible tracks as they slide across the playa surface, without human or animal intervention.
 Instead, rocks move when ice sheets just a few millimeters thick start to melt during periods of light wind.
 These thin floating ice panels create an ice shove that moves the rocks at up to five meters (16') per minute.

 An observation from the early 1970s calls the current thinking into question.
 During April or May 1972 or 1973, rocks up to 0.25 m in length were spotted moving purely owing to high winds on the wet playa surface.
 This calls into question the notion that strong winds and a water-slickened playa surface were both required for boulder movement on Racetrack Playa.

 While recent observations have indicated movement by wind alone and by wind operating on small sheets of ice, many features of the phenomena, particularly those involving bigger ice sheets, still require additional investigation.

-The 2017 documentary Principles of Curiosity explores as its central theme the story of how the sailing stones' movement had been a mystery which came to be solved using the scientific method and critical thinking.
+The 2017 documentary Principles of Curiosity explores as its central theme the story of the mystery of the sailing stones' movement and the resolution using the scientific method and critical thinking.